 When the plant kingdom slumbers and snow sometimes covers the green span of lawn, we often find it unimaginable that a single flower can disturb this tranquil scene.

 But actually, some perennials are just waiting for this season to burst into bloom and lend a sparkle to the season!

 These will turn your garden, terrace or balcony into a marvelous flowered world where you can spend the end-of-year feast with pleasure!

 Flowering your garden in winter

-Alternating with candles that will soon be alighted to join in on the year-end feasts, magnificent flowers will decorate your garden or windowsills.
+Alternate these with warm torches or bright candles that will bring on light to the year-end feasts.
+All in all, easy magnificent flowers perfect to decorate your garden or windowsills.

 - Tasks to perform in November in the garden

 - Tasks for January in the garden

 - Tasks to perform in February in the garden